TheOdinProject/curriculum/nodeJS/express/deployment.md

 <div class="lesson-note" markdown="1">

-Learners can keep their server instance and database instance on one PaaS or use separate PaaS's to reduce hosting costs!
+Learners can keep their server instance and database instance on one PaaS or use separate PaaSes if necessary.
+When you deal with paid plans, it might even reduce hosting costs!

 </div>